sergiomtzlosa/docker-raspberrypints/README.md

 ## Docker for your pints

-This is a DOcker image for the Raspberry Pints software: [http://raspberrypints.com/](http://raspberrypints.com/)
+This is a Docker image for the Raspberry Pints software: [http://raspberrypints.com/](http://raspberrypints.com/)

 Run the docker
 -------------